Kentucky high court upholds state abortion bans while case continues

 Kentucky's two remaining clinics, Planned Parenthood and EMW Women's Surgical Center, were forced to stop providing abortions in early August.
 The American Civil Liberties Union challenged both bans, prompting a chain of litigation that culminated with arguments before the Kentucky Supreme Court in November.

-The oral arguments before the Supreme Court of Kentucky took place just days after voters rejected Amendment 2, which would have amended the state constitution to state explicitly that there is no right to an abortion.
+The oral arguments took place just days after voters rejected Amendment 2, which would have amended the state constitution to state explicitly that there is no right to an abortion.

+Kentucky was among several states where residents voted to support abortion rights last year following the Dobbs decision.

-Kentucky Attorney General Daniel Cameron, a Republican, defended the two laws, arguing that the state legislature — not the courts — has the right to regulate abortion.
-The ACLU argued that the laws violate multiple rights guaranteed by Kentucky's state Constitution, among them the "right of seeking and pursuing their safety and happiness" and freedom from "absolute and arbitrary power."
+Kentucky Attorney General Daniel Cameron, a Republican, defended the two bans during oral arguments, saying the state legislature — not the courts — has the right to regulate abortion.
+The ACLU argued that the laws violate multiple rights guaranteed by Kentucky's state constitution, among them the "right of seeking and pursuing their safety and happiness" and freedom from "absolute and arbitrary power."

 As Kentucky Public Radio has reported, the state's seven-person high court now has a new chief justice and two new members, adding to the uncertainty around how the newly constituted court might rule.